ISO 27002 Cybersecurity

 The control objectives and controls in ISO 27002 are intended to be implemented to meet the requirements identified by a risk assessment.
 ISO 27002 can serve as a practical guideline for developing organizational security standards and effective security management practices and to help build confidence in inter-organizational activities.

-For organizations that have adopted ISO 27002, it is important that all existing and new security solutions map into this framework.
-This standard contains 11 security control clauses containing a total of 39 main security categories and one introductory clause introducing risk assessment and treatment.
+For organizations that have adopted ISO 27002:2013(E), it is important that all existing and new security solutions map into this framework.
+This standard contains 14 security control clauses containing a total of 35 main security categories and 114 security controls.
 Whether an organization’s objective is to achieve legislative compliance or to adopt security best practices, these controls apply to most organizations and in most environments.

 BeyondTrust PowerBroker Privileged Access Management and Retina Enterprise Vulnerability Management solutions help proactively eliminate data breaches from insider privilege abuse and external hacking attacks.
 With an integrated risk intelligence platform, BeyondTrust cybersecurity solutions reveal critical risks hidden within volumes data to prevent breaches, maintain ISO 27002 compliance, and ensure business continuity.